adysingh5711/kattal.ai/README.md

 npm install
 ```

-2. Prepare the PDF data:
+2. Prepare the document data (PDF/DOCX):

 ```bash
 npm run prepare:data
 ```

-This will process your PDF document, create chunks, generate embeddings, and store them in Pinecone.
+This will process your PDF/DOCX documents, create chunks, generate embeddings, and store them in Pinecone.

 3. Run the development server: